samomar/automatic1111_pickle_inspector/README.md

 This script is designed to scan a directory and its subdirectories for pickle files.
 When a pickle file is found, it will be logged to a file called `scan_output.txt`.

+This script is the [Stable Diffusion Pickle Scanner](https://github.com/zxix/stable-diffusion-pickle-scanner) by [zxix](https://github.com/zxix).

 ## Running the script

 To run the script, follow these steps: